DouniaBK/joe_and_the_chick/README.md

 ### Heroku terminal text-size error:

-* Bug: the deployed heroku terminal could not display the full size text without crashing.
+* Bug: the deployed Heroku terminal could not display the full-size text without crashing.
 * Solution: the text size and the coordinates had to be adjusted to fit the terminal.

 ## Known bugs: